-Not just for the senior-citizen crowd, foods with fiber are beneficial because they're filling and, therefore, discourage overeating — even though fiber itself adds no calories.
-Plus, when combined with adequate fluid intake, high-fiber fare helps move food through the digestive system and may protect against gut cancers and constipation.
-It may also lower LDL cholesterol ("bad" cholesterol) as well as help prevent diabetes and heart disease.
+Foods with fiber are not just for the senior-citizen crowd.
+They're beneficial to everyone because they're filling, which helps discourage overeating — even though fiber itself adds no calories.
+Along with adequate fluid intake, fiber helps move food through the digestive system and can help relieve and prevent constipation.
+It also may lower LDL cholesterol ("bad" cholesterol) and help prevent diabetes and heart disease.

 Figuring Out Fiber